CianHub/guessing-game/README.md

 5. Setup the virtualenv instance for the project and activate the virtualenv instance
 7. Install required packages from requirements.txt
 8. Run run.py

-*Note: This is for Mac OS/Linux on Windows "python3" should be replaced with "py"

 ## Testing